 in the house now owned by Enman's).
 He

 The lighthouses have been sold and relocated onto private property, where, it would appear, they are not in particularly good condition.
 Additional information about them would be welcome.

 Douse Point Front (left) and Rear Range Lights

 photos copyright Kelly Anne Loughery; used by permission

 photo copyright Dave Hunter; used by permission

 This little lighthouse was built in 1879 at the end of the wharf, which was only a short distance downhill from the Douse Point Rear Light.
-It was deactivated sometime around 1950.
+It was deactivated in 1947 when the front light was destroyed by fire.
 According to Hunter, the lighthouse can be seen off the Orwell Cove Road not far from the intersection of Brush Wharf Road, about 3 km (2 mi) from the original location.
 Although the light had been maintained well for many years, it appears abandoned and endangered now.

 Return to the Eastern Prince Edward Island Directory page | Return to the Lighthouse Directory index